Is it Worth it to Serve the Lord?

 I’ve used the bulk of this message to deliver a word that asks us to examine our disposition toward God.
 But let me take a moment to transition to a positive aspect of Malachi 3.
 In the midst of Israel’s apostasy, there was a remnant of people that distanced themselves from the sacrilege of indicting God.
 While one group denounced God, another group defended God.
 They wouldn’t stand idly by and let God’s name suffer reproach without standing up for Him.
 Malachi 3:16-17 says: “Then those who feared the Lord spoke to one another, and the Lord gave attention and heard it, and a book of remembrance was written before Him for those who feared the Lord and who esteemed His name.”

-I can’t speak with infallibility here, but it appears this “Book of Remembrance” is written for God-fearing believers who won’t let God’s name suffer impunity.
-They refuse to be silent when God’s name is maligned and they visibly distance themselves from those that would mock God’s character.
+I can’t speak with infallibility here, but it appears this “Book of Remembrance” is a cherished narrative written for God-fearing believers who won’t let God’s name suffer impunity.
+They refuse to be silent when God’s name is maligned and they visibly distance themselves from such blasphemers.
 The Bible says when this group took righteous note of God, God took note of them.
 He honored them by inscribing their names and memorializing their actions in “The Book of Remembrance.”
 I don’t know about you, but I want my name recorded in “The Book of Remembrance” . . . because, it’s worth it to serve God!

 From my study of Scripture, there appears to be four books the Bible memorializes for eternity.